zencart/documentation/content/user/payment/square_errors.md

 1. Click the OAuth link on the left, then click the "Replace secret" button.

 1. Click "Show" on the Production Application secret, and paste it into your Zen Cart Admin in the *Application Secret (OAuth)* field.

+1. Click "Update" at the bottom of the sidebar for Square WebPay.

+Make a test purchase to verify that the problem has been fixed.

 ## I get a white screen in Admin where Square Configuration should be!